 Now, the reason acid cooks fish but not chicken is because the collagen sheaths surrounding the protein fibers in chicken are much thicker than the ones in fish.
 So the acid can't actually reach the proteins in the chicken.
 But even if it could, it would have the opposite effect of tenderizing.

 Yep, tender, juicy chicken is entirely a function of not overcooking it.
-And with white meat chicken (i.e. chicken breasts), overcooked means cooked to an internal temperature above 165 F. Cook it to 155 to 165 F and it'll be tender and juicy.
+And with white meat chicken (i.e. chicken breasts), overcooked means cooked to an internal temperature above 165 F. Cook it to 165 F and it'll be tender and juicy.
 Cook it above that and it'll be dry, tough and stringy.

 And speaking of juicy chicken...